olisheldon/olisheldon.github.io/_projects/adventofcode23/day_7.md

  - Type
  - Card value

 A hand is ordered first on the Type.
-For hands of same Type, a strict ordering is enforced by comparing the cards within each hand in order, with the larger card defining the stronger hand.
+For hands of the same Type, a strict ordering is enforced by comparing the cards within each hand in order, with the larger card defining the stronger hand.

 ### Type: